ELITEv5/SunPLS/Documents/Protocol_Parameters.md

 Number of epochs where the rate limiter was triggered.

-High values may indicate strong controller pressure.
+High values indicate the controller is consistently hitting DELTA_R_MAX — strong sustained deviation pressure.

 ---